flurrux/insta-loader/README.md

 ## latest update

-September 24th 2024
+October 26th 2024

-fixed download buttons on single post pages.
+fixed loading of extension.
+it got broken in the recent chrome version 130.